opsgility/ai-for-good/Source Labs/polar-bear-lab/Exercise 4.md

 In this exercise, you will learn how to:

 - Use the Custom Vision Service to train an image-classification model

 - Test a Custom Vision Service model

 - Call the model from an app or service

 ### Time Estimate

-- 30 minutes
+- 40 minutes

-## Task 1: Build a Custom Vision Service model ##
+## Task 1: Build a Custom Vision Service model

 In this task, you will create a new Custom Vision Service project.
 Then you will upload images of polar bears, arctic foxes, and walruses and tag the images so the Custom Vision Service can learn to differentiate between them.

-1. From your LABVM, open the [Custom Vision Service portal](https://www.customvision.ai/) in your browser.
-Then click **Sign In** and sign in with the credentials in the cloud icon if necessary.
+1. Open the **Custom Vision Service portal** in a new browser tab by navigating to the below URL.
+Then click **Sign In**.
+Agree to the terms of service and sign in with the credentials in the cloud icon if prompted.

 	```
 	https://www.customvision.ai